Welcome

 FRIENDS FOREVER (Lowe 2001) brawny shrub, fuchsia pink, Austin X Explorer

-FRUHLINGSDUFT (Kordes 1949) jumbo creamy apricot, superb scent, just about double
+*FRUHLINGSDUFT (Kordes 1949) jumbo creamy apricot, superb scent, almost double $50

 FUTTACKER SCHLINGROSE (Geschwind 1900) light crimson, quintessential pillar rose